Directory Easy Review: The Easiest Way to Monetize Your Knowledge with a Directory

 You have other options.
 Here is why you might—or might not—choose EmbedDirectory.

-Sheet2Site is a website builder.
+Vs. Sheet2Site Sheet2Site is a website builder.
 It generates the entire site from a sheet.

-Awesome Table is the grandfather of this space.
+Vs. Awesome Table Awesome Table is the grandfather of this space.
 It is solid but feels a bit corporate and dated.

 Vs. WordPress Plugins (GeoDirectory/HivePress)

+"Does it hurt my SEO?"
 Maybe.
 Because the content is loaded via JavaScript, some search engine crawlers might miss it.
 If you need every single listing to rank for a specific keyword (e.g., "Plumber in Austin"), you should use a native solution.
 If you just need a functional directory for users who are already on your site, this is fine.

+"Can I style it?"
+Yes.
+The default skins are clean—lots of whitespace, modern fonts (Inter/Roboto).
 If you are on the Pro plan, you can inject Custom CSS.
 You can change the border radius, button colors, and font families to match your host site exactly.

+"What happens if I stop paying?"
 The widget disappears.
 This is the risk of SaaS.
 You are renting the functionality.
 However, since your data is in Google Sheets, you never lose your data.
 You just lose the display.

 EmbedDirectory is a specific tool for a specific person.